APIYOJENNIFER/alx-low_level_programming/0x08-recursion/README.md

 1. Print a string in reverse
 2. Return the length of a string
 3. Return the factorial of a given number
+4. Return the value of x raised to the power of y